roadrunner-server/roadrunner-docs/php/worker.md

 ## Troubleshooting

-In some cases, RR would not be able to handle errors produced by PHP worker (PHP is missing, the script is dead and etc) .
+In some cases, RR would not be able to handle errors produced by PHP worker (PHP is missing, the script is dead etc) .

 ```